-Intevac expects that HDD equipment sales will be down from 2019 levels as a HDD manufacturer takes delivery of the two 200 Lean HDD systems in backlog.
-In 2020, Intevac expects lower sales of new TFE products as we expect to: (i) convert at least one of the two systems under evaluation at customer factories to revenue and (ii) obtain follow-on production orders for our VERTEX coating system for DCPs but expect a delay in a follow-on order for our solar ion implant ENERGi system.
-The second evaluation system at a customer factory is expected to convert to revenue in 2021.
-In 2020, we expect increased product revenue in Photonics as we continue to deliver product shipments of the Apache camera and the night-vision camera modules for the F35 Joint Strike Fighter ("JSF") program.
-In 2020, we expect increased contract R&D revenue as development work continues on the multi-year IVAS contract award for the development and production of digital night-vision cameras to support the U.S. Army's IVAS program.
-For fiscal 2020, Intevac expects that Photonics profits will be higher than for fiscal 2019 as Photonics results will reflect higher revenue levels.
+We believe fiscal 2021 will be a challenging year and Intevac does not expect be profitable in fiscal 2021, unless new orders are received sooner than anticipated.
+Intevac expects that 2021 HDD equipment sales will be lower than 2020 levels.
+In 2021, Intevac expects higher sales of new TFE products as we expect to: (i) convert the VERTEX coating system for DCP under evaluation at a customer factory to revenue and (ii) obtain follow-on production orders for additional VERTEX systems.
+In 2021, we expect product revenue in Photonics to decline slightly as shipments for the Apache camera under the current contract with the U.S. government concluded in the third quarter of 2020.
+In 2021, we will continue to deliver product shipments of the night-vision camera modules for the F35 Joint Strike Fighter program.
+In 2021, we expect decreased contract R&D revenue as development work on the multi-year IVAS contract award for the development and production of digital night-vision cameras to support the U.S. Army's IVAS program comes to a conclusion in early 2021.
+Intevac expects to receive an additional \$48,000 in government assistance related to COVID-19 from the government of Singapore in the remainder of fiscal 2021.